awsdocs/amazon-cloudfront-developer-guide/doc_source/viewers-reports.md

 The name of the report\.

 **DistributionID**
-The ID of the distribution that you ran the report for, or `ALL` if you ran the report for all web distributions\.
+The ID of the distribution that you ran the report for, or `ALL` if you ran the report for all distributions\.

 **StartDateUTC**
 The beginning of the date range for which you ran the report, in Coordinated Universal Time \(UTC\)\.